 Professionally, Rebekah has worked in the not-for-profit sector for over twelve years in a variety of roles including Managing Director of a telephone fundraising agency, Membership Development Manager for a Professional Body and currently as Development Manager for a psychology-focused behaviour support charity working with young people aged four to eighteen.

 Rebekah chairs the Wellbeing Group and is a member of the Education Committee.

 Liz has lived in Wheatley for over 30 years and her now grown-up

 children attended the primary school.
 During that time Liz was a parent governor for eight years.
 A primary school teacher by training, Liz spent 14 years in Ofsted with a number of roles primarily improving quality in early years.
 Liz now works as an early years consultant providing support, guidance and training to national early years organisations.

-Liz is the link governor for EYFS and also Equalities.
+Liz is the link governor for EYFS and safeguarding.